Inmate Missing From Community Correctional Facility - 104-1 The Blaze

 Inmate Missing From Community Correctional Facility

-27 year old, Austin Risor did not return from his work assignment Thursday morning.
-For a while, staff were able to monitor his location through the electronic monitoring device he was wearing.
-Once in the area of N 33rd and Superior Street, he removed the device, which was recovered by staff.
+46 year old, Michael Fitzgerald, did not return to the facility Wednesday morning following his work assignment.
+His employer indicated that Fitzgerald did not report for work as scheduled.

-Risor started his sentence on September 16, 2016.
-He was sentenced to 10 to 11 years for numerous charges out of Madison County including drug offenses, motor vehicle violations, theft, unauthorized use of a propelled vehicle and public indecency.
-Risor has a tentative release date of February 25, 2022.
+Fitzgerald started his sentence on December 1, 2010.
+He was sentenced 16 to 22 years on two charges of burglary out of Wayne County.
+He has a tentative release date of April 28, 2022.

-Risor is a white man, 6’, 260 lbs., with brown hair and hazel eyes.
+Fitzgerald is a 46-year old white man, 6’3”, 196 lbs., with brown hair and brown eyes.
 Anyone with knowledge of his whereabouts is asked to contact local authorities or the Nebraska State Patrol.

 CCC-L is one of two community custody facilities operated by NDCS.
 Community custody is the lowest custody level and the least restrictive facility.
 Inmates are allowed to participate in work opportunities, attend school and religious services with prior approval and without direct supervision.